vistaprint/grunt-js-test/README.md

 ## Options

+### Command Line Interface Options

+#### --coverage

+Pass `--coverage` while running Grunt to turn on coverage with the default `coverageTool`.
+You can pass a value of a string to select the coverage tool you'd like to use, such as `--coverage=jscover`.

+#### --identifier="commit deadbeef"

+Pass `--identifier` with a value of a string you'd like to use as your job identifier.
+This will be the folder name used when savign your coverage reports to the directory configured with `coverageReportDirectory`.
+This is useful when using grunt-js-test through continous integration and want to provide it either the job number or the commit id (or revision number if you're still on SVN).

+By default a datetime in the format of `YYYY-MM-DD HHMMSS` will be used.

+### Task Options

 All options of `js-test` are optional, if you specify nothing, it will run all JavaScript files anywhere in your project matching `*.unittests.js`.

 #### root